Trisection diagrams and twists of 4-manifolds: Diagramatic Proof

+\begin{proposition} There is a sequence of destabilizations, isotopy of curves, handle slides, and surface diffeomorphisms that convert the trisection diagram $\mathfrak{D}$ in Figure \ref{DiagramStartingPoint} into $\mathfrak{D}_\mathfrak{b}$. \end{proposition}

+\begin{proof} The proof will be a step-by-step verification that this is possible.
+The strategy will be to perform handle slides and isotopy to transform $\mathfrak{D}$ so that Lemma \ref{lem:destab} applies, destabilize the diagram (i.e., surger a particular curve), and repeat.
+For organization, we will break the proof into steps.

-\begin{proof} We start by labelling some curves in Figure \ref{DiagramStartingPoint}.
+\textbf{Step 1:} We start by labelling some curves in Figure \ref{DiagramStartingPoint}.
 This is illustrated in Figure \ref{DiagramStartingPointLabelled}.
-We continue to adopt the convention that arcs in diagrams are colored lighter than closed curves, even though these are all closed curves in the diagram for $\Pi_{X\#P_-}(X)$.
+We continue to adopt the convention that arcs in diagrams are colored lighter than closed curves, even though these are all closed curves in a trisection diagram for $\Pi_{S\#P_-}(X)$.
 Since we will perform many handle slides and destabilizations, any labels will be specific to each figure and will change during the proof.
+We will adopt the standard convention that $\alpha$, $\beta$, and $\gamma$ curves are colored red, blue, and green, respectively.